kruchkamgar/wizard-ski-fitting/README.md

 The progress circle comes from Material UI, and displays progress by percentage of [required (html validations)] fields actually completed (as opposed to page transitions).

-To make a change to data entered, navigate back -- app saves your work automatically.
+To make a change to data entered, navigate back -- app saves your input content automatically.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).